 This module will give you a greater understanding of advertising theory and its application.
 Advertising is a term often used to represent all forms of marketing communications.
 Important though advertising is, it is only part of the marketing communications mix.
 This module discusses how advertising as a media tool differs from other elements of the marketing communications mix and its role within an integrated marketing strategy.
 It covers the advertising and creative process, campaign planning, implementation and metrics, advertising in society, and the problems and opportunities of advertising in a constantly changing media environment.

-Direct Marketing and Social Media in a Digital Age
+Direct Marketing and Social Media in the Digital Age

 Promotional Marketing and Event Management

 This module takes a holistic view of the sales process and promotional marketing activities by drawing together a number of related themes such as sales and promotional management, customer loyalty, experiential marketing, packaging, and in-store marketing (including point-of-purchase and couponing).
 Analysing each activity as an individual discipline, the module draws the strands together to illustrate how post-modern concepts such as shopper marketing have come to prevail in contemporary strategic marketing communications thinking.
 This module is delivered during the summer school in June for the January cohort.

 This module concentrates on giving you an understanding of the role of public relations within an organisation, with special reference to marketing communications.
 You will examine the origins, scope and a range of applications of PR, focusing on its role in marketing communications management, the development and maintenance of corporate reputation and the growing role of sponsorship within the marketing communications portfolio.